neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

     Description:
-        The vector, vec, of size nhosts, is used to accumulate histogram information about the maximum number of spikes sent by any cpu during the spike exchange process.
+        The vector, vec, of size maxspikes, is used to accumulate histogram information about the maximum number of spikes sent by any cpu during the spike exchange process.
-        Every spike exchange, one element of the vector is incremented by 1.
+        Every spike exchange, vec.x[max_spikes_sent_by_any_host] is incremented by 1.
         It only makes sense to do this on one cpu, normally pc.id == 0.
+        If some host sends more than maxspikes at the end of an integration interval, no element of vec is incremented.

         Note that the current implementation of the spike exchange mechanism uses MPI_Allgather with a fixed buffer size that allows up to nrn_spikebuf_size